praveenchintala/git-lessons/readme.txt

-Hello!!!
-Adding some text
-Added feature1
+This is a readme file.
+It has 2 features
+Feature 1
-Added Feature 2
+Feature 2
+Added Bugfix